oykuaslan/miRCoopWebApp/docs/source/webapp/cancer_spec_analys.rst

   Figure 1.
 Main panel for triplets.
 Here BRCA is selected as the cancer type.

-The datatable essentially builds on the identified triplets, miRNA pairs and their target mRNA, which is represented with both HGNC symbol and Entrez Gene ID, triplet p-values and corrected p-values with the Benjamini Hochberg procedure.
+The datatable initially builds on the identified triplets, miRNA pairs and their target mRNA, triplet p-values and corrected p-values with the Benjamini Hochberg procedure.
 The data has been enriched with the following additional information: experimental data source of miRNA and mRNA relationships, differential expression analysis results, literature support of cancer-miRNA and cancer-mRNA relationship, mRNA expressions of patients grouped by miRNA expression levels and transcription factor information.
-This additional information can be added to datatable from 'Column visibility' part.
+This additional information can be added/deattached to datatable from 'Column visibility' part.

 .. figure:: ../../figures/cancer_specific/2.png
   :scale: 50 %
   :align: center
   :alt: My Text

   Figure 2.

-Main panel for triplets.
-Here BRCA is selected as the cancer type.
+Users have various options to filter the results in this section.
+Users can filter the identified triplets with their respective triplet p-value, corrected triplet p-value.
+Also users can filter by whether the mRNA in triplets targeted by the miRNA pair is a transcription factor.

+. figure:: ../../figures/cancer_specific/3.png
+  :scale: 50 %
+  :align: center
+  :alt: My Text

+  Figure 3.
+When triplets are filtered with mRNA.

-One og the filtering applied in algorithm step 2 was to group patients according to the expression level of the miRNA pair, measuring the difference as log fold change, and continuing with those above a certain threshold.
+One of the filtering applied in algorithm step 2 was to group patients according to the expression level of the miRNA pair, measuring the difference as log fold change, and continuing with those above a certain threshold.
 Here, the two patient groups are compared by the level of miRNA pair.
 We expect the mRNA levels of these two groups(both miRNAs upregulated - both miRNAs downregulated) to be significantly different from each other.
 The difference between these groups can be observed with a boxplot from 'miRNA-mRNA Expressions' column.

 .. figure:: ../../figures/cancer_specific/5.png
   :scale: 50 %
   :align: center
   :alt: My Text

-  Figure 3.
+  Figure 4.
 Example boxplot.